PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-13 18:14:20
+Last updated: 2024-04-13 18:15:30
-Random Quote: When you hit rock bottom, you still have a way to go until the abyss. - Tokyo
+Random Quote: In this world, a man must learn to seize whatever gifts the gods chose to send him.
+That was a lesson I learned at some cost.  -  The Tattered Prince